almarklein/wasmfun/DOCS.md

 Export an object defined in this module.
-The index is the index in the corresponding index space (e.g. for functions this is the function index space which is basically the concatenation of functions in the import and type sections).
+The index is the index in the corresponding index space (e.g. for functions this is the function index space which is basically the concatenation of functions in the import and code sections).

 #### class `FunctionSig(params=(), returns=())`